 Thesis: “Representations in rodent primary visual cortex during visual discrimination”

-I conducted my thesis research in the lab of Tony Zador, studying the encoding of information in an early visual processing area in the brain while animals transformed visual stimuli into a goal-directed behavior.
+I conducted my thesis research in the lab of Tony Zador, studying the encoding of information in an early visual processing area in the brain in which animals transformed visual stimuli into a goal-directed behavior.
 I learned a great deal in Tony’s lab, not only about the brain, but also about the importance of remaining curious about new scientific ideas and undaunted by unexpected challenges.
 Between the broad biological education provided to us by the School, and the diversity of research questions at the Lab, I find myself finishing my graduate career able to understand and appreciate a greater breadth of biological research than I had expected.
 I feel ready to tackle the next scientific challenges of my career, thanks to the mentorship of Tony, the School, and the broader CSHL community.